 Note that you need to cook your bacon before you add it to the stuffing.
 Otherwise, raw bacon inside a burger is still going to be raw when the burger is cooked.
 If you prefer cooked onion, you may saute your onion before adding it the mixture.
 Otherwise, it will be warmed but still have a raw flavor, which some people prefer.

-- Mix the ground beef, spike seasoning (or seasoned salt), and beer.
-Separate the mixture into six equal portions.
-To shape the mixture into thin patties, place each between two sheets of waxed paper and onto a parchment-lined cutting board or baking sheet.
-Use a flat-bottomed plate to press each into a thin patty that is 1/4 inch thick and about 4 inches across.
+To shape the mixture into thin patties, place each between 2 sheets of waxed paper and onto a parchment-lined cutting board or baking sheet.
+Use a flat-bottomed plate to press each into a thin patty that is 1/4-inch thick and about 4 inches across.

-- Form a rim at the edges of three of the patties.
+Form a rim at the edges of 3 of the patties.

-- Once cooked through, remove the patties from the heat and place them onto toasted buns.
-Top the burgers with your favorite condiments and serve.
+Once cooked through, remove the patties from the heat and place them onto toasted buns.
+Top the burgers with your favorite condiments.